Presentation of ElectroDB

 The database scrapper

 The first issue I tackled was the generation of the database.
 To fetch data from the biggest number of components I could possibly support, I chose to scrap the KiCad library files because:

 - Thanks to the large developer community, it is often updated which means that the database should be fairly complete and error-free;

 - Being open-source, there are few restrictions to the usage of these files (CC-BY-NA license).

-To use these ressources, I extracted all the information that they contained and assembled it into a universal and easy to read format: JSON.
+To use these resources, I extracted all the information that they contained and assembled it into a universal and easy to read format: JSON.
 To do so, I developed an AWK script.
 This quite dense script parses all the files and outputs a single, structured JSON file with all the information included.
 This format is then very efficient to parse at run-time with Android's library org.json.